-All Community Health Plan of Washington (CHPW) members ages 16-25 are eligible for Transitional Age Youth Case Management services.
-Transitional age youth (TAY) means young people between the ages of 16 and 25 who are moving out of state custody or foster care.
+All Community Health Plan of Washington (CHPW) members ages 15-25 are eligible for Transitional Age Youth (TAY) Case Management services.
+Transitional Age Youth are young people between the ages of 15 and 25 who will age out of pediatric services and shift to adult services.

 CHPW Case Managers and Care Coordinators offer referrals to behavioral health providers who have special programs designed to meet your needs.
 These programs are created with your needs and stage of life in mind, and are built around you as an individual.

 - Casey Life Skills Assessment (CLSA) and plan